 selectTotal(state)

-– returns entitiesselectById(state, id)
+– returns the total amountselectById(state, id)

-– returns a specific entity or undefined
+– returns a specific entity orundefined

 A professional subscription will give you full access to all Hexlet courses, projects and lifetime access to the theory of lessons learned.
 You can cancel your subscription at any time.